umxr286/UmarXploit-Toolkit/README.md

 - Oversaw the full development lifecycle: planning, coding, testing, and deployment
 - My leadership and technical direction directly contributed to the project’s success, earning a 2:1 grade in final assessment

+### 🛡️ Capture The Flag (CTF) Challenge – February 2025
+Role: Participant | Tools Used: Kali Linux, Nmap, Dirb Organized by the Ethical Hacking lecturer and Head of Cyber Security at my university, this CTF event brought together final-year students to tackle real-world cybersecurity challenges.

+- Collaborated in a team to identify and exploit vulnerabilities across five flag challenges

+- Successfully captured one flag by uncovering a hidden path in a web URL using reconnaissance techniques

+- Utilized tools such as nmap for network scanning and dirb for directory brute-forcing

+- Gained practical experience in ethical hacking, web exploitation, and Linux-based command execution

 ### 🌍 NASA Space Apps Challenge (October 2024)
 Participated in NASA’s global hackathon focused on climate change awareness.
 - Collaborated with a team to build gaming applications and a website